xyliu-cs/FundamentalCS/README.md

 Most projects in this repository are adapted from the course projects during my undergraduate study.
 Each project offers a hands-on experience with the fundamental principles and practical applications of computer science.
 While most of the projects are in a functional state and can pass the provided test suites, a few harbor minor bugs, which I expect to fix in the future.

 This repository will be consistently maintained and updated until all the undergraduate-level CS courses and relevant projects are completed.
-The prefix (words before the first hyphen) for the projects indicates the related course and CS area.
+The prefix (characters before the first hyphen) for the projects denotes the related course and CS branch.
 So far, it has:

 * **OS**: Operating Systems
 * **CompArch**: Computer Architecture